 Back to Top Nav

 I am in my sixth decade of research and teaching and still fascinated by the intersection of culture, politics, and personality.
-Recent publications include books on National identities and international relations, Max Weber and international relations, rethinking causation and causal claims, the rise and fall of political orders, conflict resolution and management, and the role of political theory in thinking about international relations.
-I am currently finishing a coauthored book on China and the United States that builds on my earlier theoretical work on conflict management.
+Recent publications include books on causation, reason, the rise and fall of political orders, the fragility and robustness of political orders, conflict resolution and management, taming Sino-American rivalry, Eastern and Western conceptions of justice, and the role of political theory in thinking about international relations.
+My first novel, Uninhibited Flying Object, is about to appear.

 Olaf Palme Professorship, Lund University, 2011-12

 ex-President of the International Society of Political Psychology